AcmeCat/AcmeCat/README.md

 # Hey Folks!

 <p>My name is Rory and I am a Software Engineer 😃</p>
-<p>I have independantly taught myself the the fundamendtals of programming, but have recently formalised my knowledge with a Bachelor of Information Technology.</p>
+<p>I have independantly taught myself the the fundamentals of programming, but have recently formalised my knowledge with a Bachelor of Information Technology.</p>
 <p>I have previously worked professionally as a full stack web developer.
 However, I am currently focussing my attention on developing cloud-backed iOS and Android applications.</p>

 ## My Github Activity